-- Key criteria to monitor and evaluate a participatory process' effectiveness are Transparency, Representativeness, Legitimacy, Cost-benefit ratio, Highly-skilled facilitation, Participants' power to influence and impact on outcome.
+- i) Key criteria to monitor and evaluate a participatory process' effectiveness are Transparency, Representativeness, Legitimacy, Cost-benefit ratio, Highly-skilled facilitation, Participants' power to influence and impact on outcome.
 They should be considered the common bottom line for all case sites. - ii) In addition, and especially to track the success of a Living Lab approach related to NBSs, the criteria Continuous and active involvement, Integration of local and scientific knowledge, Provision of learning opportunities, Capacity building, Learning, Social Capital and Innovation are of high relevance.

 Transferred to the M&E task, this means that criteria i) and ii) should be regarded as "set" for all case sites and be covered by the M&E scheme accordingly.
 An individual extension to the proposed set of criteria should be allowed for at the case sites in order to include the possibly diverging local-specific interpretation of a Living Lab process' success when operationalizing the M&E system on local level (see Chap.
 7.3).
 For this purpose, it is recommended that the Living Lab facilitators exchange with their Living Lab members on what is understood by successful participation within their Living Lab process.
-This could also contribute to the discussion of the indicator set and the definition of target values that are feasible to be achieved in the local context, an important step to be taken in the further course of the M&E scheme's evolution (D3.4, Version 2; see also Chap.
-8).
+This can contribute to the discussion on the set of feasible indicators and values to be achieved in the respective local contexts.